Aerial image looking to the southeast over Herriman residential areas

 Doesn’t the City already get more property tax revenue when it grows?

-However, if a taxing entity needs more revenue than population growth is providing, they can choose to raise the property tax rate in order to reach a higher revenue amount.
+However, if a taxing entity needs more revenue than population growth alone is providing (such as for inflation), they can choose to raise the property tax rate in order to reach a higher revenue amount.

 For a deeper explanation, see “how are property tax rates set in Utah?” below.